Limaps.org - the Blitzortung.org Data Archive

 statusstatus (optional)

-Each signal of the sig array has have the following members.
+Each signal of the sig array may have have the following members.

 the members of the sig array